lazdavila/pescea/README.md

-# python-Escea - python interface to Escea fireplaces
+# pescea - python interface to Escea fireplaces

 This is a python interface to the [Escea range](https://escea.com/) of fireplaces.